Unleash/unleash/website/docs/user_guide/rbac.md

 - a **name** (required)
 - a **description** (optional)
-- any number of users, but at least one user who is the owner of that group
+- one or more users.
+At least one user must have the owner role

 Groups do nothing on their own.
 They must be given a role on a project to assign permissions.